rahulsharma16/Linear_control_systems_24677/README.md

 This project aims to design a controller for your Buggy (autonomous) team.
 This project is sub-divided into 4 assignments:

-- ##P1
+##P1
-  a) Linearize the state space model.
+- a) Linearize the state space model.
   b) Design a PID Lateral and PID Longitudinal controller.

-- ##P2
+##P2
-  a) Check controllability and stabilizability of linearized model.
+- a) Check controllability and stabilizability of linearized model.
   b) Pole Placement.

-- ##P3
+##P3
-  a) Design an optimal controller for vehicle.
+- a) Design an optimal controller for vehicle.

-- ##P4
+##P4
-  a) Design a Kalma Filter to filter disturbances in the states.
+- a) Design a Kalman Filter to filter disturbances in the states.
   b) Race with other Buggy teams in class.